njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

 ![EVCTtoKWH](<Presentation/Images/EVCharging/EVCTtoKWH.png>)

 #####Takeaway:
-Kilowatts per hour generally increase with charge time with some charging taking faster (less than 4 hours).
+The amount of kilowatts per hour used tends to increase with charge time.
 However, some of the charges can lag nearly up to 12 hours.
+Another group of charge times seems to take less than 4 hours to charge but with greater amount of kilowatts per hour.

 ### 4.)
 Barriers: Consumer barriers to EV adoption